kadirahq/subs-manager/README.md

 });
 ~~~

-> above values are the default values for each option.
+The above values are the default values for each option.

 ## Patterns for using SubsManager

 ### Using a global Subscription Manager

-You can create a global subscription just like I shown in the previously on the Iron Router usage example.
-By doing that, all your subscriptions are handle alike.
+You can create a global subscription manager as shown in the Iron Router example.
+By doing that, all your subscriptions are handled the same way.

 ### Using separate Subscription Managers

 If you need more control over caching, you can create separate Subscription Managers for each set of subscriptions and manage them differently.
-For an example,
+For example,

 * you can cache home page subscriptions indefinitely
-* But you can control the cache for other routes
+* but you can control the cache for other routes

 ~~~js
 var homeSubs = new SubsManager({cacheLimit: 9999, expireIn: 9999});